-So, we gathered together a small, top team of roofing contractors with NRCA from Mobile, Alabama one of which is Jacob Cooner at coonerroofing.com, we went ahead and bribed them with beer and chips and we said to them, guys if there were any roof maintenance tips that you could pass along, what would they be?
+So, we gathered together a small, top team of roofing contractors with NRCA from Mobile, Alabama one of which is Jacob Cooner at coonerroofing.com (UPDATE: Jacob sold the website two months ago and it is now jcroofingmobileal.com, the ownership is still the same and the tips below are no less reliable).
+With that being said, during the interview we went ahead and bribed their crew with beer and chips and we said to them, guys if there were any roof maintenance tips that you could pass along, what would they be?

 So, if you want to know how to prolong the life of your roof and protect yourself form sudden leaks, read on!

 This was the number one piece of advice across the board – and if you think about it, it kind of makes sense, right?